I-surfaces from surfaces with one exceptional unimodal point: Surfaces with exceptional unimodal double points of type

+The curves $E_2, E_3$, if present, are $(-2)$-curves and have to be contained in the a fibre of the elliptic fibration; in case $E_{14}$ in fact both are in the same fibre, because they intersect.
+They cannot be contained in the unique double fibre, because $E_1.(E-E_1) = 2$ in cases $E_{13}$ and $E_{14}$, and $E_1$ is a bisection.
+Thus $a_i = 0$ for $i>1$ as well and we have proved $(i)$.

-Finally, since $f^*K_W = F+E$ is nef and positive on all curves except the curves $E_i$, we see that every fibre not containing components of $E$ can have at most two components.
-A simple case by case examination shows that the necessary configurations for $E_{13}$ and $E_{14}$ can only fit into the kind of fibres already listed in Table \ref{tab: E13 sing fibre} and Table \ref{tab: E14 sing fibre}. \end{proof}
+Finally, since $f^*K_W = F+E$ is nef, and positive on all curves except the curves $E_i$, we see that every fibre not containing components of $E$ can have at most two components, which both intersect the bisection $E_1$, which implies $(iv)$.

+A simple case by case examination shows that the necessary configurations for $E_{13}$ and $E_{14}$ can only fit into the kind of fibres already listed in Table \ref{tab: E13 sing fibre} and Table \ref{tab: E14 sing fibre}, proving $(ii)$ and $(iii)$. \end{proof}

 \begin{lem} There exists a point $x\in F$ such that $x\not\in E_1$ and $(K_{X/\mathbb{P}^1} +E_1)|_F$ is linearly equivalent to $x$. \end{lem} \begin{proof} Note that $\ko_F(F)$ is a non-trivial $2$-torsion bundle on $F$ by Lemma \ref{lem:bisection}.
 We have thus